 Applicants apply for admission to the program via the Graduate School application for admission.
 Requirements listed here are in addition to Graduate Council policies listed under GCAC-300 Admissions Policies.
 International applicants may be required to satisfy an English proficiency requirement; see GCAC-305 Admission Requirements for International Students for more information.

 Applicants should have at least two years of professional experience along with an understanding of basic accounting and microeconomic terms and principles.
 Spreadsheet skills and knowledge of business statistics are necessary for successful participation in the program.

 Along with the submission of the online application and the nonrefundable application fee, the following is required:

 - Official Transcripts and Grade Point Average (GPA) - Applicants must submit official transcripts from all post-secondary institutions attended.
-A Grade Point Average (GPA) of 3.00 on a 4.00 scale in the final two years of undergraduate studies or in your most recent graduate degree is required.
+A Grade Point Average (GPA) of 3.00 on a 4.00 scale in the final two years of undergraduate studies or in your most recent graduate degree is strongly recommended.

 - Resume - Applicants must upload their current resume with the online application.

 Requirements listed here are in addition to requirements listed in Graduate Council policy GCAC-212 Postbaccalaureate Credit Certificate Programs.